nic-dgl104-winter-2022/class-textbook/ch1/Program Structure/README.md

 A Statement is a programming instruction that does something, i.e. some action takes place.
 A statement executes and may or may not result in a value.

 ### Comments
+Comments are the additional readable information to clarify the source code.
+Comments in python are the non-executable statements in which begin with a hash symbol (#) and generally ends with the end of the line.

+### Function
+A function is a code that has  a name, and it can be reused (executed again) by specifying its name in the program, where needed.
+A function begins with a ‘def’ statement.

+### Blocks and indentation
+A group of statements which are part of another statement, or a function are called block, code-block, or suite in Python.
+Indentation is used to show blocks in Python.
+Four spaces together mark the next indent level.

+##Basic Structure of a Java Program